-New Sim Cards can be purchased from Harvey Norman, Noel Leeming, Dick Smith Electronics, most Telecom, Vodafone or 2degrees shops and various other shops in Rotorua.
-The cost is between \$5 - \$19 (01 August 2017).
-If your phone will not accept a New Zealand sim card see the office staff.
-They may be able to help to get it your phone un-locked.
+New Sim Cards can be purchased from Harvey Norman, Noel Leeming, most Telecom, Vodafone or 2degrees shops and various other shops in Rotorua.
+The cost is from \$5.
+If your phone will not accept a New Zealand sim card find out if it is 'carrier locked' or 'sim card free'.

+The office staff may be able to help get your phone un-locked.